-There are 69 officially recognised wine regions in Spain.
+There are 69 officially recognized wine regions in Spain.
 The mainstream areas are referred to as Denominaciones de Origen D.O, which are similar to France’s appellations, and the wine produced here is carefully regulated for quality according to specific laws.

-With extremely varying climates, terroir and wine making traditions throughout the country, every wine region has something different to offer – from the warm red wines of Rioja to the sparkling Cava from Penedes.
+With extremely varying climates, terroir and wine-making traditions throughout the country, every wine region has something different to offer – from the warm red wines of Rioja to the sparkling Cava from Penedes.

 Duero River Valley

-The Duero River Valley is the birthplace to some of the country’s finest red wines, and home to Spain’s most renowned winery, Vega Sicilia.
+The Duero River Valley is the birthplace of some of the country’s finest red wines, and home to Spain’s most renowned winery, Vega Sicilia.
 This region, which forms part of the border between Spain and Portugal is fuelled by Tempranillo – the most planted grape across the country – producing bold red wines from Toro, Ribera del Duero and Leon.
 The minerally white wine, Verdejo, is also grown in Rueda.

 Ebro River Valley

 This warm, coastal area on the Spain wine map envelopes the sub-regions of Valencia, Murcia and Catalonia.
-The latter has the most internationally acclaimed reputation for quality wines, including world class reds from Priorat and Montsant.
+The latter has the most internationally acclaimed reputation for quality wines, including world-class reds from Priorat and Montsant.
 This is also Cava country with Penedes producing practically all of the country’s famed sparkling white and rose wine.

-Located in the south west of the Spanish wine regions map, Andalusia is a notably hot and dry area that is famous for its variety of fortified and dessert wines, commonly known as Sherry.
+Located in the southwest of the Spanish wine region's map, Andalusia is a notably hot and dry area that is famous for its variety of fortified and dessert wines, commonly known as Sherry.
 Despite the arid, spaghetti western landscape, Andalusia’s most famous winemaking region, Jerez, receives ample rainfall that is captured in limestone soils to provide cool moisture for vineyards.

 Outside the perimeters of the mainland map of Spanish wine regions are the Canary and Balearic Islands, which offer a wide range of wines from Listan Negro-based reds to sweet dessert white wines using Moscatel.